 That being said, this video brings us front and center at the 1974 IHRA Southern Nationals from pit road at Charlotte Motor Speedway.
 The race brought out the biggest names of the day as national event racing opportunities were limited at this time.
 From Al Segrini to Larry Fullerton and a host of others in funny car, Marvin Schwartz, Pat Dakin, and others in top fuel, and finally guys like Roy Hill and Wayne Gapp in pro stock, the fields were jammed with talent.

 You’ll see how it all shakes out in the film below but the winners were Wayne Gapp, Kenny Safford, and Dale Funk.
 The coolest stat of all?
 Dale Funk beat Pat Dakin in the final.
-Pat Dakin will be running top fuel this weekend at zMax Dragway, more than 40 years after he was competing “across the street”!
+Pat Dakin continues to run top fuel at zMax Dragway, more than 40 years after he was competing “across the street”!